avatria/ydeploy/README.md

 ### Features & Benefits

 #### Build & Deployment
-  * Support for building, packaging and deploying hybris software from your build server
+  * Quick and easy setup of hybris build & deployment jobs from your continuous integration server
   * Support for starting, stopping, and restarting your hybris servers from your build server
-  * Quick and easy integration of build processes with your continuous integration server
   * Ability to execute multiple build, release, and deployment jobs concurrently from a single build server
   * Support for automated deployment and installation of the hybris platform software on new servers
-  * Support for automated deployment of hybris platform software upgrades on existing servers
+  * Support for automated deployment of hybris platform upgrades on existing servers
   * Ability to utilize different hybris platform release versions across your development branches and environments
-  * Platform agnostic
+  * Framework is platform agnostic and works across most Windows, Linux, and Unix variants

 #### Configuration Management
   * An optimal approach to manage and deploy your global, environment specific, and application instance specific hybris property configurations.